Bone Marrow: Facts, Functions, and Transplants

 One problem with any type of transplant is that the recipient's body may attack and destroy the donated cells.
 This is why doctors look for donor cells that have membrane similarities to the patient's cells before they perform a transplant.
 The membrane is the outer layer of a cell.
 The body doesn't normally attack cells which it recognizes as "self".
 It distinguishes self from non-self by detecting the presence of membrane proteins.

 Before a marrow transplant takes place, doctors or medical technicians test for the presence of specific proteins on the cell membranes of the donor cells.
 These proteins are called human leukocyte-assisted antigens, or HLA antigens.
-The more similar these proteins in a donor and recipient, the greater the probability that a transplant will be successful.
+The more similar these proteins in a donor and a recipient, the greater the probability that a transplant will be successful.

-Disorders That May Be Treated with a Bone Marrow Transplant
+Disorders That May Be Treated With a Bone Marrow Transplant

 Autoimmune Aplastic Anemia